 The Race for Kids is an annual marketing summit and charity fundraiser in support of three amazing youth organizations: The Hope & Heroes | Columbia University, Downey Side Adoption Agency, and The Make-A-Wish Foundation.

 Since 2000, the Race for Kids has raised over $2.4 million, and Y INTERACT has been a proud sponsor and contributor since 2003 - donating our team’s full creative services behind this three-day event, including website design, video production, and event production. www.fcsraceforkids.org.

 Covenant House is the largest privately funded charity in the Americas providing loving care and vital services to homeless, abandoned, abused, trafficked, and exploited youth.

-Covenant House is more than a Y INTERACT client partner.
-For the last two years, Ahmed Yearwood, Y INTERACT Owner & Founder, has teamed up with Certé, client partner and NYC catering group, to sleep out - spending a night on the street to raise money and awareness for homeless teens.
-In the last three years, our team, Box Cutters, has raised over $25,000.
-We’ll be back out for the Executive Sleep Out 2017 on November 17th, (with $40,000 in our cross hairs!) www.covenanthouse.org
+For the last five years, Ahmed Yearwood, Y INTERACT Owner & Founder, has slept out - spending a night on the street to raise money and awareness for homeless teens.
+In the last four years, we have raised over $25,000.
+We’ll be back out for the Executive Sleep Out 2018 on November 15th. www.covenanthouse.org

 Since 1904, Big Brothers Big Sisters of NYC’s mission has been to give all children in New York City who face adversity an opportunity to experience a strong, enduring professionally supported one-to-one mentoring relationship with adults that will help change their lives for the better.